devzendo/dxclusterwatch/readme.txt

-siteRepoPath= (a path to a cloned repo of a 'pages' site, e.g. bitbucket pages. pollMinutes= (how many minutes between dxcluster.co.uk polls, suggest 2 mins) tweetSeconds= (how many seconds between posting tweets, suggest 30 secs)
+siteRepoPath= (a path to a cloned repo of a 'pages' site, e.g. bitbucket pages. pollMinutes= (how many minutes between dxcluster.co.uk polls, suggest 2 mins) tweetSeconds= (how many seconds between posting tweets, suggest 30 secs) hgExecutablePath= (path to the hg executable on your system)